-Yes, we’re learning that when we change habits, we change brain circuitry.
+A: Yes, we’re learning that when we change habits, we change brain circuitry.
 It’s hard to exchange bad habits for good ones because they exist deep within the brain.

 But when new habits are formed, they tend to stick and become more automatic.
 We may resist an exercise program at first, but after a while it becomes automatic.
 In the same way, we can try to form new habits around how we relate to our thoughts.

 That’s why, more and more, mindfulness is being used as a tool to treat problems like social anxiety, OCD and depression.
 Mindfulness helps us accept things as they are, rather than always being in fix-it mode.

 A: Your thoughts affect the way you regard your life.
 Positive thinking fosters self-acceptance and self-efficacy.

 Maybe you have a gift to give that makes the lives of those around you better.
 Praising others has such an impact.
 It creates delight.
 It makes us all feel better and function better, and makes the world a better place.

 Practicing positivity can also guide you to a different way of working within your profession.
 If you’re a lawyer, for example, you may want to switch from an adversarial role to more of an advocacy role.